JohannesNE/aarhus-covid19-datathon/data/Mobility-telco/README.md

 The data is collected and aggregated from different network providers as described [here](https://covid19.compute.dtu.dk/data-description/telco_data/).
+**The dataset is no longer updated by the network providers.
+The last date is June 30th, 2021.**

 A data file containing the number of movements between each combination of municipalities each day can be downloaded from the website: